 The Southern Paiute Veterans Pow Wow now includes all nine Paiute Bands Veterans from Southern Nevada, Southern Utah, and Northern Arizona, to be honored.

 During the year 2009 The Moapa Band of Paiutes have okayed a park in honor of The Southern Paiute Veterans, and during the course of that year many people contributed to the creation of that park and now bears the name "Southern Paiute Veterans Memorial Park," in honor of Veterans.

 All of us, that are a part of The Southern Paiute Veterans Association, gratefully acknowledge and give our sincere thanks for, and to, The Moapa Band of Paiutes for their generous and thoughtful help.

-SOPVA recently participated in the 64th Annual IRA HAYES flag raising in Sacaton, Arizona, which included a parade and Pow-Wow.
-Many Veterans of all the branches of the Armed Forces participated.
+SOPVA recently participated in the 64th Annual IRA HAYES flag raising in Sacaton, Arizona, which included a parade and Pow Wow.
+Many Veterans of all branches of the Armed Forces participated.

-Throughout the course of many years since the inception of SOPVA, the organization, and it's members, has garned many awards and acclamations for their participation in helping to officiate, at City, County, and State events, and has been awarded many Certificates of Accommodation from Nevada's Senators, Statesmen, and politicians.
+Throughout the course of many years since the inception of SOPVA, the organization, and it's members, has garnered many awards and acclamations for their participation in helping to officiate, at city, county, and state events, and has been awarded many certificates of accommodation from Nevada's senators, statesmen, and politicians.